 As November 3rd grows closer, the 2020 presidential candidates are deeply embedded in the conversations of Hispanic and Black voters.
 Our team of data scientists at OY.E.
 Business Intelligence is set to track and analyze the pulse of minority voters every 30 days.
-During the past presidential elections of November 2016, our data predicted the outcome early on, and we saw a consistent volume of conversation and sentiment in favor of President Trump from white Americans but Hispanics as well.
-For 2020, we optimized the proprietary algorithm and expanded our analysis to understand the voice among the Black community in the U.S. in addition to the White and Hispanic America.
+During the past presidential elections of November 2016, our data predicted the outcome early on, and we saw a consistent volume of conversation and sentiment in favor of President Trump from white Americans and Hispanics as well.
+For 2020, we optimized the proprietary algorithm and expanded our analysis to understand the voice of the Black community in the U.S. in addition to the White and Hispanic America.

-Our latest for analysis collected a sample of 122,734 conversations on Twitter, of which 17,542 were from verified U.S. Hispanics and 12,915 were from verified Black Americans.
+Our latest analysis collected a sample of 122,734 conversations on Twitter, of which 17,542 were from verified U.S. Hispanics and 12,915 were from verified Black Americans.
 The data was gathered from 08/24/2020 – 09/07-2020.
 Further data segmentation showed the volume of conversation for each candidate per different groups:

 Using face recognition technology, a sample of 2,000 U.S. Hispanics and 1,500 Black Americans were further analyzed, and the largest percentage of engagement on Twitter primarily came from a mix of older Millennials and younger Gen-Xers.
-The largest generation of U.S. Hispanics talking about Biden was 35-44 year-olds (44.7%), followed by 45-54 year-olds (17.1%), similar for Trump, the largest conversation came from the 35-44 year-olds (48.3%), followed by 55-64 year-olds (17.4%).
+The largest generation of U.S. Hispanics talking about Biden was 35-44 year-olds (44.7%), followed by 45-54 year-olds (17.1%), similar to Trump, the largest conversation came from the 35-44 year-olds (48.3%), followed by 55-64 year-olds (17.4%).
 For Black voters, 35-44 year-olds made up 49.9% and 52.2% of the conversation for Biden and Trump respectively, however, both candidates had a higher engagement of the Black Gen-Z and young Millennials; Biden having 25.4% of tweets coming from users under 34 compared to Trump’s 21.8%.

 However, the volume of conversation and age are some of the many indicators we analyzed.
-Sentiment and trending topics are two categories that can provide a deeper level of insight to identify multiple trends or pattern in a large volume of data, among the Latino vote, three trending topics starting to emerge:
+Sentiment and trending topics are two categories that can provide a deeper level of insight to identify multiple trends or patterns in a large volume of data, among the Latino vote, three trending topics starting to emerge:

 Latino Trump Supporters